Ergodic properties of partially hyperbolic diffeomorphisms with topological neutral center: Acknowledgements

 \section{Acknowledgements}

 The author acknowledges Ali Tahzibi who introduced him to the main problems being addressed in this paper.
-The author also thanks Marcielis Espitia Noriega for discussions on the proof of the absolute continuity contained in Appendix B. The author had the financial support of FAPESP process \# 2016/05384-0 and \# 2018/25624-0.
+This paper was partially written while the author was working as a visitor researcher at Universit\'e Paris-Sud, to whom he greatly thanks for the hospitality.
+We also acknowledge FAPESP for its financial support through processes \# 2018/25624-0 and \#2022/07762-2.